dallagi/exdocker/README.md

 Currently focused mostly on what is needed for [Excontainers](https://github.com/dallagi/excontainers), contributions to add other functionalities are very welcome :)

+Just like Excontainers, Exdocker is still mostly a work-in-progress, and it shuold not be considered stable yet.

 ## Purpose

 This project aims to provide a easy way to interface with the Docker Engine API, taking care of matters such as running requests, registry authentication (WIP), and parsing and streaming logs.